-With the end of 2022 in sight, I wanted to send you this note, both to recap some of the past year’s highlights at the Merchants and Drovers, and to offer a sneak preview of what we have planned for 2023 and beyond.
+As our 2023 calendars reach their last pages, I wanted to take a few moments during this busy season to send you a note, both to recap some of the past year’s highlights at the Merchants and Drovers, and to share some of what we have planned for 2024 and beyond.

-None of this would have been possible without your engagement, and the Merchants can continue to move forward only as far and as fast as the support from our members and friends allows.
+None of this would have been possible without your engagement, and the Merchants can continue to move forward only as far and as fast as the support from our membership allows.
 I hope that you will remember the Merchants and Drovers in your end-of-year charitable giving.
-Every dollar of support is vitally important, not only to preserving our historic structures, but also to our expanding focus of keeping Rahway’s diverse and fascinating history alive and sharing it with the world.
+Every dollar of support is vitally important, not only to preserving our historic structures, but also to expanding our focus of keeping Rahway’s diverse and fascinating history alive and sharing it with the world.

 Richard A. Zdan